Zeriabo/ZwashApp/README.md

 Payment processing:  need to integrate a payment gateway to allow users to pay for their bookings.

 Notifications: Implement a notification system to inform users about their booking status, such as confirmation of the booking, changes in the schedule, or cancellation.
+Notification system on the backend side is ready waiting the frontend after the frontend the backend need adjusting and to place more notifications.

 Rating system: Allow users to rate their experience with the car wash and the service they received.